fac27/TTS-To-Do-List/README.md

 This is a simple to-do list project created using HTML, CSS, and JavaScript.
 With lots of testing to ensure our end user experience is breazy 😸

+# About

+This is a project for the FAC pre-apprenticeship bootcamp.
+The brief is to develop a todo list app using a test driven development methodology.

 ## :atom:  Features

 - Add new tasks to the list